- Guaranteed Stops?

 The Importance of an AFSL for High Leverage, Intermediate Traders

-If a Forex broker does not have an Australian Financial Services Licence (AFSL) we simply do not include them on our comparison tables.
+If a Forex broker does not have an Australian Financial Services Licence (AFSL) then they are not a regulated broker so we simply do not include them on our comparison tables.
 While some companies boast being regulated by more than one authority, the Australian regulator is the only one we take seriously and ALL traders should heed this advice.
 IC Markets is regulated and operates under AFSL number 335692.

 Please be advised that all information found above is compiled manually and inaccuracies or errors may appear from time to time.
 Before deciding to select a Forex trading Australia broker, please double check all information on the broker’s website.